Aembit/terraform-provider-aembit/docs/resources/credential_provider.md

 - `id_kp_client_auth` (Boolean) Indicates whether the Extended Key Usage (EKU) for Client Authentication (id-kp-clientAuth) should be included in the certificate.
 Defaults to `true`.
 - `id_kp_server_auth` (Boolean) Indicates whether the Extended Key Usage (EKU) for Server Authentication (id-kp-serverAuth) should be included in the certificate.
 Defaults to `false`.
-- `standalone_certificate_authority` (String) Standalone Certificate Authority ID configured for this Credential Provider.
+- `standalone_certificate_authority` (String) Standalone Certificate Authority configured for this Credential Provider.